 In order to achieve sustainability at the local level, your local government officials will need to get educated on the best eco-friendly practices to make positive infrastructure and policy changes and pass the knowledge on to your constituents.

-Read on for details on key ways that your local governments can become more eco-friendly, pass create more sustainable policies, and encourage constituents to get in on the sustainable actions.
+Read on for details on key ways that your local governments can make your city sustainable, pass more eco-friendly policies, and encourage constituents to get in on the sustainable actions.

 Why Does Sustainability Matter at the Local Level?